darkroastcreative/Intent-Engine/README.md

 ### removeData(key)
 To remove data from the data storage within Intent Engine, use the `removeData()` function.
 This function requires a key to be passed in through the `key` parameter as a String.
 This function will set the data associated with a key to be null, and thus no data that has been removed will be recoverable.

+### getPreviousIntent()
+To retrieve the previous intent set within Intent Engine, use the `getPreviousIntent()` function.
+This function requires no parameters, and will return a string value representing the name of the previous intent.

 ### getPages()
 For projects utilizing the Intent Engine page structure, the `getPages()` function checks for pages present in a given file, and sets the engine's internal `pages` variable to an array of found pages.
 If no pages are found, this variable will store an empty array.